Michigan Historic Preservation Network

 Grosse Pointe Shores, Michigan

-(PLEASE NOTE: Conference Registration Opens February, 2026)
+(PLEASE NOTE: Conference Registration Opens End-of-February, 2026)

 PHOTO - Landscape through Main Gate Arch - Credit Ford House_7by5